 All farmers cannot be leaders, and all leaders may not have the technical competence, skills, personality or desire to become ELFs.
 ELFs are not classroom trainers and are not envisaged to become full time trainers.
-Only the following farmers can become Leader Farmers:
+Only the following farmers can become Leader Farmers (Plate 1):

-Decentralizing the Farmer-to-Farmer extension approach to the local level

-Figure 2.

-Participants at an ELF training session, practicing the preparation of a table nursery for off-season tomato production in Diyale VDC, Okhaldhunga District in the east of Nepal (June 2012)
+Figure 1.
+Operation of FtF extension approach

-World Sustainable Development Outlook 2013 those who are continuously involved in farming, are able to try, test, and regularly experiment with new technologies by establishing demonstration and test plots, those who have experience of increasing profits and improving their own livelihoods through agriculture.
-141 The best Leader Farmers then receive further training to become Experienced Leader Farmers, the responsibilities of whom include: training, coaching of, and demonstrating to other farmer groups, maintaining a model farm for demonstration of good practices and technologies, experimentation of new technologies.
-The ELFs are able to provide support and basic services to other farmers through providing practical coaching and backstopping in, for example:a) preparing a farm plan through an agricultural and livestock calendar,b) improved and sustainable soil, water, crop, livestock and farm management linked with key income generating commodities with potential in the area.
+- those who are continuously involved in farming, are able to try, test and regularly experiment with new technologies by establishing demonstration and test plots; and - those who have experience of increasing profits and improving their own livelihoods through agriculture.

+The best Leader Farmers then receive further training to become ELFs, the responsibilities of whom include:

+- training, coaching of and demonstrating to other farmer groups; - maintaining a model farm for demonstration of good practices and technologies; and - experimentation of new technologies.

+The ELFs are able to provide support and basic services to other farmers through providing practical coaching and backstopping in, for example:

+- (1) preparing a farm plan through an agricultural and livestock calendar; and - (2) improved and sustainable soil, water, crop, livestock and farm management linked with key income generating commodities with potential in the area.

-The role of the ELF in the Farmer-to-Farmer extension approach is crucial, hence, special attention needs to be given to identifying and developing the ELFs.
-For those with the appropriate ambition, attributes and skills, the ELFs can go on to take skill tests at the National Skills Training Board.
+The role of the ELF in the FtF extension approach is crucial, hence, special attention needs to be given to identify and develop the ELFs.
+For those with the appropriate ambition, attributes and skills, the ELFs can go on to take skill tests at the National Skills Training Board (Plates 2 and 3).